+Everyone pictures something different when they think of a classic cowboy hat.
 This is because there isn't just one type of cowboy hat; there are multiple different hats and styles along with different variations of each.

-We'll explore nine of the most common cowboy hat styles and shapes right here.
+Lets explore nine of the most common cowboy hat styles and shapes right here.
 Keep reading to learn more!

 1. Cattleman Crease Cowboy Hat